WChen1127/slidify_toothgrowth/index.Rmd

 This app is used to show the effect of two different Vitamin C delivery methods on the steady-state length of teeth of Guinea pigs.

+- Data

-- RStudio build-in dataset: ToothGrowth
+-RStudio build-in dataset: ToothGrowth

 -len: Tooth length, numeric